NikhilRajivOke/VivPro-TakeHomeAssesment/README.md

     npm start
     ```

-The frontend will now be running on `http://localhost:3000`.
+The frontend will be running on `http://localhost:3000`.